Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    ![A](Lab-1/Lab1-T1-QATAccuracy.png)

    As the fixed point width increases, the quantization becomes less aggressive preserving more numerical precision, and typically results in higher accuracy.
 However, wider widths also imply higher computational cost.
-The figure therefore captures the trade-off between precision and efficiency.
+The figure therefore captures the trade off between precision and efficiency.

    b. **Plot separate curves for PTQ and QAT at each precision to show the effect of post-quantization fine-tuning.**